peterjinweigu/Running-App/README.md

 # Running-App
-Running Web-app that creates loops for users using Google Maps API
+Running Web-app which utilises Node and React and creates loops for users using Google Maps API